realAndi/Speck/README.md

 # Speck

-The Expenses tracking and Group Saving app
+The Expense Tracking App that your friends need.

 ## Description

-Ever gone out with some friends, and one of you decide to pay for the bill?
-Maybe you guys decide to go somewhere else and somebody else handles the bill.
-Perhaps the 3rd guy paid for everyones Uber.
-And the 4th guy was a wild card.
-Calculating who owes what gets annoying and it isn't something we look forward to.
-Speck aims to make that issue go away by tracking and dividing expenses for you!
+Ever gone out with the boys and realized that everyone paid for different things during the night, week, or even month?
+If you're a broke guy in their 20s like me, then you know the pain of calculating everything, who owes who what and all that.
+Constant Zelle's and Venmo's to each other to ensure everyone is paid.
+It gets annoying, and usually put off for weeks.

+Speck aims to solve this problem by simply calculating these expenses for you, as well as splitting for you!

+## Technologies used
+* NextJS
+* TailwindCSS
+* Firebase
+* shadCN

 ## To Do / Development Road Map:

-* Set up organization creation / joining
+* Set up organization joining
-* Set up expenses tracking
+* Fully set up expenses tracking
 * Make pretty graphs
 * Set up user roles per organization
 * Introduce user profiles
 * Pretty up everything
+* Calculate expense splitting
+* Optimize read requests